Himamaylan

-Himamaylan became a city on March 5, 2001, through a proclamation by President Gloria Macapagal Arroyo under Republic Act No. 9028.
-It is the only city in the 5th District of the province.

 Etymology

-The term "Himamaylan" is a portmanteau of the two Hiligaynon words hima and babaylan.
-It is alleged that the settlement's early Malay inhabitants suffered from a foot malady called himà, and their employment of witch doctors called babaylan.
-However, due to difficulty of the Spaniards to pronounce the words, it became Himamaylan.

-During the Spanish colonisation, it was once spelt as "Gimamaylan".
+During the Spanish and American colonial period, "Himamaylan" was spelled as "Guimamaylan" or "Gimamaylan".

+It is derived from "Mamaylan", one of the pre-colonial names of Negros Island by Cebuano-speaking Visayans, and may refer specifically to the pre-colonial settlement in Himamaylan.

 History

 In 1795, Himamaylan became the capital of Negros.
 At that time, the city served as a garrison for occupying Spanish forces.
 Today, the old Spanish-built fort constructed as a lookout point for frequent Moro raids is one of the historical attractions found in the city.

 Cityhood

-In 2001, the Philippine Congress passed Republic Act No. 9028, providing for the conversion of the municipality into a city after a favourable plebiscite.
+In March 5, 2001, the Philippine Congress passed Republic Act No. 9028, providing for the conversion of the municipality into a city after a favourable plebiscite, making it the only city in the 5th District of the province.

 Geography

 Himamaylan is located at the centre-most cove on the coastline of Negros Island.
 Himamaylan has a natural harbour characterised by deep waters favourable to access by marine vessels.

 Located in the centre of the island, the city is conducive to operations reaching all parts of the country and the rest of Southeast Asia from a strategic point.
 Most portions of the city are plains and generally have fertile soil, conducive for agriculture.
 The city's rivers are 12 ft or deeper, providing drainage for farmland.

+This city is 75 km south of Bacolod, the provincial capital.